enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step4.md

 <br>
 This script launches a simple server which is listening on port **8087**.

-Use netstat command to find the IP address on which the process is listening.<br>
+Use netstat command to find the **numerical** IP address on which the process is listening.<br>
   [Hint: ``netstat`` displays \<**IP address**>:\<**port**>]

 Which one of the listed is the correct IP address?
 1. 127.0.0.1
 2. 0.0.0.0
-3. 6.6.6.6
+3. localhost

 ---